 If you spend out of the budget, it could cause a bidding strategy to become inactive.

 Active: If the status is active, you got nothing to do.
 Active bidding strategies optimize your bids for performance.

 Learning: AdWords is continuously learning.
-It understands your campaign performance and suggests you improvements.
+It understands your campaign performance and suggests improvements.
 Learning status indicates that AdWords is gathering performance data which it uses to optimize bids.
-When you hover the “speech bubble” next to the status, you will find the reason why AdWords is learning about this strategy.
+When you hover over the “speech bubble” next to the status, you will find the reason why AdWords is learning about this strategy.
 The reasons could be:

 - The strategy is brand new.

 - You changed setting such as conversion settings or conversion action settings.

 - Campaigns, ad groups, or keywords related to the bidding strategy are altered.